Takasaki: King of Pasta

 Gunma is one of the leading producers of wheat in all of Japan.
-As such, dishes that utiliize wheat flour play in important role in local food culture.
+As such, dishes that utilize wheat flour play in important role in local food culture.
 Takasaki is said to have many pasta shops per capita and in recent years has been called the pasta town.
 Since 2009, Takasaki has held an annual competition called King of Pasta; citizens can buy mini portions of pasta dishes from participating restaurants and vote for the best one.